influxdata/influxdb-v1-to-v2/README.md

    1. `yarn set-passwords --help` shows help with default and required options
       - `--users-file` and InfluxDB v2 connection options are required
    1. run `yarn set-password` with required parameters specified either in environment variables or in command-line options
-   1. observer console to see how/whether  passwords are set
+   1. observe console to see how/whether passwords are set